chrissolanilla/hack-day/src/_guides/player.md

 Depending on the size of the grid, the player is informed in the beginning to select words in groups of X Y times.
 The dimensions of the grid being X and Y are set by the creator.
-Usually, the player will have lives/attempts equal to the maximum number of X or Y, however the creator can adjust this.
+Usually, the player will have lives/attempts equal to the maximum index of X or Y, however the creator can adjust this.

 ![Connections Player](assets/player_guide_2.png 'Connections Player')